BReduardokramer/isohunt-grab/README.md

     mv src/wget ../wget-lua
     cd ..

+The `wget-lua.tmp` name may be inaccurate.
+If you have a folder with a similar but different name, use that instead and please let us know on IRC what folder name you had!

 ### Other problems

 Have an issue not listed here?
 Join us on IRC and ask!
 We can be found at irc.efnet.org #isoprey.